 Many people whom I have met on Jerulita Travels told me, that they fell in love with Riga.
 That they would be happy to visit it again.
 That, they have a desire for more after the first visit.
 This is one of the reasons why we offer you 3 days in Riga travel package.
-Visit Riga to have a cruise on Daugava River, enjoy Latvian food, go to the Art Nouveau Museum, have a walking tour in the Riga old town, and taste the cuisine on the Riga central market.
-If you do not want to take thw whole package you can order one day tour of Riga.
+Visit Riga to have a cruise on Daugava River, enjoy Latvian food, go to the Art Nouveau Museum, have a walking tour in the Riga old town.
+Taste the local cuisine on the Riga central market.
+If you do not want to take the whole package you can order one day tour of Riga.
+Or contact us to get a tailor-made offer according to your preferences.

 The best way to get to Riga is through its international airport.
-It is absolutely safe and simple to take a taxi from the airport.
+You can take a taxi from the airport, it is absolutely safe and simple.
 We trust the quality and rates of a red taxi company.
 At the same time, if you are a fan of the “full service” travel concept, we will take care of your transfers as well.

 Get lost in Riga.
 This is what we suggest on the day of your arrival.
 I do not mean, that you have to get confused in the old city or on the tram station.
 I mean, explore the central part of Riga on your own.
 Find your first experiences and tastes.
 On the next day, you will have what to tell or to ask your guide.